Harisree Ashokan: Career

+While working at the telecom department, Ashokan joined Kalabhavan and worked for 6 years and later moved to Harisree, after which he began to be called "Harisree Ashokan".
+His elder brother was also a telecom officer.

 Asokan was always interested in acting and had been an amateur theatre actor.
 He got his first break with the movie Parvathy Parinayam directed by P.G.
 Viswambharan where he played the role of a beggar.